In general (throughout the franchise)

 - What really sells it is Haruka and Michiru don't move the entire time, even when the message cuts off, the phone rings again, and the message starts back up.

-- The rather disturbing scene of Mimete playing twister with the rest of the Witches 5 (or 4 if you want to get technical), complete with Professor Tomoe watching them from slightly open door.
+- The rather disturbing scene of Mimete playing Twister with the rest of the Witches 5 (or 4 if you want to get technical), complete with Professor Tomoe watching them from slightly open door.
 As Mimete's chanting "do it" and trying to bend her leg at a ninety degree angle, the camera keeps zooming to and from Tomoe as he quietly giggles.
-The dub somehow adds to this with Catherine Disher's portrayal of Mimete and her slightly erotic moaning.
+The Cloverway dub somehow adds to this with Catherine Disher's portrayal of Mimete and her slightly erotic moaning.